epfldata/SimulationEngine/README.md

   * ActorMerge takes a pair of ActorType Names to specify which one to merge.
   Take care, that the class variables are named differently in the two actors
   * Stateless Server Optimization has following rules:
-    * A Class is considered as statless, if it ends with the word Stateless
+    * A Class is considered as stateless, if it ends with the word Stateless
     * That class should not have a wait in a non-blocking method, otherwise the program is not behaving as original
-    * Statless Server cannot call a method from a non-statless Server
+    * Stateless Server cannot call a method from a non-stateless Server
-    * An object can have only one specific reference to one (unique) specifc statless server class.
+    * An object can have only one specific reference to one (unique) specifc stateless server class.
     It can have different references to different stateless servers.
+    * The optimization has to be applied before using the EdgeMerge Optimization, since it requires the original graph
 * Following structures are lifted by default:
   * while(cond) {code}
   * var x = code